-Suspect arrested, handed court date for attempting to break into north shore ambulance station - Kamloops News
+Suspect arrested, handed court date for attempting to break into North Shore ambulance station - Kamloops News

 “The suspect allegedly ran from police toward Leigh Road, where another officer located him and attempted to take him into custody,” Kamloops RCMP spokesperson Cpl.
 Crystal Evelyn said in a press release.

-The man was released with a court date and conditions and mounties said charge recommendations are anticipated as part of the assessment and approval process.
+The man was released with a court date and conditions.
+Mounties said charge recommendations are anticipated as part of the assessment and approval process.

 Anyone who witnessed or has information related to the incident is asked to contact Kamloops RCMP at 250-828-3000.